 Master of Business Course Descriptions

-ACCT 6301 – Advanced Management Accounting.
-A comprehensive study of the preparation of internal accounting reports for decision-making, planning and control; cost determination and evaluation; budgeting and quantitative techniques.
+ACCT 6301 Advanced Management Accounting (3-0).
+A comprehensive study of the preparation of internal accounting reports for decision making, planning and control; cost determination and evaluation; budgeting and quantitative techniques.
 May not be taken by accounting majors to satisfy requirements in accounting.

-ECON 6311 – Managerial Economics.
-A survey of microeconomic theories and analysis methods with applications in business problems for managerial decision-making.
+ECON 6311 Managerial Economics (3-0).
+A survey of microeconomic theories and analysis methods with applications in business problems for managerial decision making.
 Topics include demand analysis and estimation, costs, market structures and pricing.

-FINC 6301 – Financial Management.
+FINC 6301 Financial Management (3-0).
 Corporate financial management decision-making techniques emphasized in areas of planning the financial structure, management of assets, capital budgeting, obtaining capital, and management of income.

-MGMT 6301 – Management of Information Systems.
+MGMT 6301 Management of Information Systems (3-0).
 Addresses the management of the information resources from a senior management viewpoint.
 Covers the use of information technology to achieve competitive advantage, information technology and the organization, managing information assets, outsourcing, information technology operations and management, and information technology as a business.

-MGMT 6302 – Legal and Social Environment of Business.
+MGMT 6302 Legal and Social Environment of Business (3-0).
 Analysis of the role of business in contemporary society with emphasis on the legal, social, political, and regulatory factors affecting business.

-MGMT 6303 – Advanced Data Analytics.
+MGMT 6303 Advanced Data Analytics (3-0).
 This course explores data collection and analysis techniques commonly practiced in business today.
 Topics include primary and secondary data collection techniques, analysis of collected data, and associated ethical concerns.

-MGMT 6311 – Organizational Behavior and Leadership.
-The Study of behavioral interactions within organizational contexts, with special attention on dyadic, group, and organizational leadership dynamics.
+MGMT 6311 Organizational Behavior and Leadership (3-0).
+The study of behavioral interactions within organizational contexts, with special attention on dyadic, group, and organizational leadership dynamics.
 This course examines how leaders can leverage employee individual characteristics (e.g. personality, perception, and motive) and contextual attributes (e.g. culture, diversity, and structure) to create high-performing employees, teams, and organizations.

-MGMT 6312 – Operations and Supply Chain Management.
+MGMT 6312 Operations and Supply Chain Management (3-0).
 Operations and Supply Chain Management consists of three broad areas that include managing processes, managing customer demand and managing the supply chain.
 Topics include process strategy, quality performance, capacity planning, lean systems, demand forecasting, inventory management, operations planning, resource planning, supply chain design, supply chain logistics networks and supply chain integration.

-MGMT 6313 – Strategic Management in a Global Environment.
+MGMT 6313 Strategic Management in a Global Environment (3-0).
 An advanced case course dealing with the wide range of management problems involving policy and strategy decisions faced by executives in both domestic and international markets.
 A capstone course that requires integration of all materials covered in the M.B.A. curriculum in the policy formulation process.